ladinu/node-kvtestdb/README.md

 ## kvtestdb
-This is a database for testing/modeling REST applications.
+This is a database for mocking REST applications.

 ## Install
 Don't install yet :D